Use Realm React

 const config = { schema: [Task], }; export default createRealmContext(config);

-Wrap the component needing access to Realm Database, typically the top layer
+Wrap the component needing access to Realm, typically near the top

 of your application, with the RealmProvider